hmedrano/erddap-python/README.md

 Server version:  ERDDAP_version=2.11
 ```

-Search and advancedSerch methods that connects to the ERDDAP Restful services, usage:
+search and advancedSerch methods are available, builds the search request URL and also can
+make the request to the ERDDAP restful services to obtain results.
+Usage:

 ```python
 >>> searchRequest = remoteServer.advancedSearch(searchFor="gliders")